 With so many big names in one place, it led to some bruised egos in the weights room.
 After all, nobody wanted to to look out of place alongside their peers…

 To Stallone, of course, this meant one thing:

 Time to get shredded.

-Jean-Claude Van Damme achieving particularly ripped shape for his role in The Expendables 2, and Dolph Lundgren undergoing a career resurrection thanks to his role in the franchise and also returning as Ivan Drago for Creed II.
+Jean-Claude Van Damme achieved particularly ripped shape for his role in The Expendables 2, and Dolph Lundgren undergoing somewhat of a career resurrection thanks to his appearances in this franchise and his return as Ivan Drago in Creed II.

 Stallone And Steroids